 Office of Student Financial Planning at 515-271-2905 or 1-800-44-DRAKE (x2905) 8am-4:30pm Monday-Friday to discuss your situation with a staff member.

-8. WILL I GET TO USE ANY OF MY DRAKE FUNDED SCHOLARSHIPS OR GRANTS TO STUDY ABROAD?
+8. WILL I GET TO USE ANY OF MY DRAKE FUNDED SCHOLARSHIPS OR GRANTS TO STUDY ABROAD/AWAY?

-If you are studying abroad through a non-Drake affiliated program, you will not be able to use any Drake funded scholarships or grants.
-Call 515-271-2905 to discuss possible options for financial aid for non-affiliated study abroad/away programs.
+If you are studying abroad/away through a non-Drake affiliated program, you will not be able to use any Drake funded scholarships or grants.
+Call 515-271-2905 if you have questions.